Reel SF

 Then … The lounge entrance is at the top of the stairs behind the tower, above.
 Below, they enter from the left and climb a set of 5 steps up to the lounge.

 … and Now, the most recent tenant here was the Korean karaoke bar and restaurant ‘Playground’.
-But they have left and the space is now empty, under construction in preparation for a future tenant.
+But the space is now under construction in preparation for a future tenant.
 Citysleuth noticed there’s now only 3 steps leading up, not 5.
-Why? … read on …
+Why? … read on…

 Then … They ask for Jenny.
 The two extra steps led to an elevated floor level that created a sunken bar effect.
 The lounge entrance is on the left.